-The Master Trust invests in a Government or Short-Term Investment Fund, consisting of U.S. Treasury obligations and commercial paper, which is used as a temporary investment to hold contributions from the day the cash is transferred from the Corporation to the Trustee until the day the cash is invested in a particular fund.
-The related earnings from the Short-Term Investment Fund or Government Short-Term Investment Fund are used to pay certain expenses related to participant accounts.
+The Master Trust invests in a Government Short-Term Investment Fund, consisting of U.S. Treasury obligations and commercial paper, which is used as a temporary investment to hold contributions from the day the cash is transferred from the Corporation to the Trustee until the day the cash is invested in a particular fund.
+The related earnings from the Government Short-Term Investment Fund are used to pay certain expenses related to participant accounts.

-In order to provide appropriate liquidity to meet ongoing daily cash outflow requirements for the Lockheed Martin Stock Fund, ESOP Fund, and the other investment funds that are investment alternatives for the Plan that are beneficiaries of the Master Trust, the Master Trust may be able to receive advances from the Stable Value Fund or the Corporation.
-The Stable Value Fund may make an advance only after considering its own liquidity needs.
-Any investment fund that receives an advance will compensate the Stable Value Fund for income lost due to any such advance by paying interest on such advance.
-The interest is compounded daily based on an annual rate equal to the interest crediting rate to the Short-Term Investment Fund or the Government Short-Term Investment Fund portion of the Stable Value Fund, as appropriate.
+In order to provide appropriate liquidity to meet ongoing daily cash outflow requirements for the Lockheed Martin Stock Fund, ESOP Fund, and the other investment funds that are investment alternatives for the Plan that are beneficiaries of the Master Trust, the Master Trust may be able to receive advances from the LMIMCo Stable Value Fund or the Corporation.
+The LMIMCo Stable Value Fund may make an advance only after considering its own liquidity needs.
+Any investment fund that receives an advance will compensate the LMIMCo Stable Value Fund for income lost due to any such advance by paying interest on such advance.
+The interest is compounded daily based on an annual rate equal to the interest crediting rate of the short-term investment portion of the LMIMCo Stable Value Fund.
 The Lockheed Martin Stock Fund and ESOP Fund may borrow, without interest, up to \$200,000,000 from the Corporation, as evidenced by a promissory note, which requires repayment within three business days after the advance.
-As of December 31, 2020 and 2019, there were no such advances payable to the Corporation.
+As of December 31, 2021 and 2020, there were no such advances payable to the Corporation.
 Occasionally, the Master Trust invests in derivative financial instruments for liquidity or asset allocation purposes.
-As of December 31, 2020 and 2019, there were no material investments in derivatives.
+As of December 31, 2021 and 2020, there were no material investments in derivatives.